ray33ee/tenma-usb/readme.md

 # Output

 Without any command line options, a successful read from the device will print 12 characters.
-The first character is an ascii '0' or '1' indicating the success or fail, respectively of the parity check for the received data.
+The first character is an ascii digit error code.
+A code of '0' means success, any other value is a fail.
-The next 11 characters are the data from the device.
+The next 9 characters are the data from the device.

 # Options

-## Newline

-By default the last two aharacters are always a CRLF terminator.
-However this can be modified to be unix compatible with the '-n="unix"' option.

 ## Time stamp